This lazy guide to making crockpot BBQ pulled pork in the slow cooker is quick to prep and easy. Use bottled or make your own barbecue sauce.

-So, you will want to have a meat thermometer handy since that’s the best way to tell if your pork roast is thoroughly cooked without overcooking it to the point of it being really dry.
+So, you will want to have a meat thermometers handy since that’s the best way to tell if your pork roast is thoroughly cooked without overcooking it to the point of it being really dry.

 Another telltale sign that your pork is not yet done is if you puncture it with the thermometer, and the juices that come out are redish pink.
 This means it still needs time.
 Juices should be more of a brown color when the pork is done.

 There are so many types of barbecue sauce that are typically made a certain way by region.
 For example, Carolina barbecue sauce is more yellow in color because mustard is one of the main ingredients.
 However, more traditional barbecue sauce like the ones found in Texas, are mostly deep redish brown in color.

-Still, if you have time and want to make you own, then you can still use this recipe, just add our own sauce at the end.
+Still, if you have time and want to make you own, then you can still use this easy recipe.
 You may even find that making some sauce ahead of time and keeping it in the fridge would be a way to get the homemade flavor you want without spending a lot of time when you’ve ready to actually make pulled pork.

 What can you make with pulled pork?